ckinateder/abraham/README.md

 ## Detailed Usage

 Coming soon.
-However, there is heavy and complete documentation in the actual code.
+However, there is heavy documentation in the actual code.